|

 the daily bus that ran

-without a licence for 42 years
+unlicenced for 42 years

 Interbus

-- from Thomas
+- around Thomas

-Hardy's Casterbridge across the Dorset heaths
+Hardy's Casterbridge and out across the Dorset heaths

 Dorchester